crispus-nj/password-locker/README.md

 ## Project Name: Password Locker
 ## Project Description
 This is a project which run on a terminal, where a user can create an account with a preferred a username.
 The application can display various saved accounts.
 And, lastly the user can delete the account.
-## Project AUthor : Crispus Njenga
+## Project Author : Crispus Njenga
 ## User Story
 * A user can create an account.
 * A user can login an account using the creditials